-[Update: one year later, we have passed 90k views with over 200 posts.
-Thanks to all our contributors--old and new--for helping us expand.
-Check out the "Contributors" section for more information.
-The top post below is also new, but fitting for this post.]
+[Update: three years later, we have passed 300k views with over 200 posts.
+Thanks to all our contributors–old and new–for helping us expand.
+Check out the “Contributors” section for more information.
+The top posts below are also new, but fitting for this post.]

 Thanks to our contributing editors for their excellent work: